It's normal for parents to disagree and argue from time to time. Parents might

 or if people in the family are tired of too much fighting, there is help.
 Family counselors

-help families work on problems, including fighting.
+know how to help families work on problems, including fighting.

 They can help by teaching family members to listen to each other and talk about

 feelings without yelling and screaming.
 Though it may take some work, time, and practice,

 people in families can always learn to get along better.

 Is It OK for Parents to Argue Sometimes?

 Having arguments once in a while can be healthy if it helps people get feelings

 out in the open instead of bottling them up inside.
 It's important for people in a